High Hurdles Therapeutic Horseback Riding

 Our person-centered philosophy drives us to create customized lesson plans based on the goals and desires of each particular rider.
 Our arena contains the state-of-the-art SureHands lift, which allows riders who use wheelchairs to have a more dignified transfer to horseback, giving those who may not otherwise have the chance to ride the opportunity to do so.

-Keep in mind – the therapeutic program at High hurdles is not only for riders!
+The therapeutic riding program at High hurdles is not only for riders!
 We also have off-horse horsemanship classes for those who may not have the desire to ride.
-Ask us how we can build a program to meet your needs!
-Both on-horse and off-horse activities are included in the eight- week sessions.
-Sessions are available March—November and run 1 hour per week.
+Ask us how we can build a program to meet your needs, both on-horse and off-horse activities are included in the eight- week sessions.
+Our sessions are available March—November and run 1 hour per week.
 An annual horse show is held at the facility, showcasing skills individuals have learned in their classes.
+Our main goal is to help our students learn and grow!

 Explore High Hurdles Therapeutic Horseback Riding